callstack/react-native-builder-bob/README.md

 - **Add the native library to `peerDependencies`**

-  This means that the user will need to install the native library and add it to their `package.json`.
+  This means that the consumer of the library will need to install the native library and add it to the `dependencies` section of their `package.json`.
 It makes sure that:

   - There are no version conflicts if another package also happens to use the same library, or if the user wants to use the library in their app.
 While there can be multiple versions of a JavaScript-only library, there can only be one version of a native library - so avoiding version conflicts is important.
   - The package manager installs it in correct location so that autolinking can work properly.

-  Don't add the native library to `dependencies`, otherwise it may cause issues for the user even if it seems to work.
+  Don't add the native library to `dependencies` of your library, otherwise it may cause issues for the user even if it seems to work.

 - **Add the native library to `devDependencies`**